The Last Exorcism

 Certificate: PG

 Another 80s flick gets a brush-up and dust-down with Harold Zwart's remake of seminal feel-good sports movie The Karate Kid.
-And a lot has changed.
+And a lot has changed, but if you wish to read the original story, please refer to the required texts or to the discussion for dissertation to improve an existing work.
 Mr Miyagi's now called Mr Han.
 The movie takes place in China.
 And the kid learns kung fu not karate.
 But for all the surface tweaks, this is still exactly the same story: loser kid learns to fight and soon gains a new sense of self-respect.
 It's basically Kung Fu Panda.
 But done in real life.
 With a black kid.

 Dre Parker (Smith) hates his life.
 Moved to Beijing by his mother's career, he's a fish out of water in the local schools.
 He can't speak the language, he has the wrong uniform - he's begging for a bully to come and smack him down with some cold hard bamboo.
 Enter Cheng (Wang), a martial arts protege who doesn't like the new kid, especially the way he looks at pretty violinist Mei Ying (Han).